 - Shoes should be practical, appropriate and sturdy enough for all school activities, including physical education.
 For students’ safety, flip flops, crocs, clogs, open-toed sandals or backless shoes are not to be worn at school.

 - Approved hats, hoods and caps are acceptable for outside activities only.
-No headwear may be worn inside the building, except if it is worn for a special event.
+No headwear may be worn inside the building, except if it is worn for cultural/religious reasons or a special event.
 This includes hooded sweatshirts.

 - Clothing may not contain inappropriate graphics or messages.

 - Shirts must be long enough to keep the midriff covered when the arms are raised.
 Bare midriffs, sheer or see-through clothing, bare backs, off-the-shoulder tops, spaghetti straps, muscle shirts, and other revealing garments are not allowed.

 - Shorts and pants must be of the appropriate size.
 Overly baggy or saggy pants will not be allowed.
 No short shorts or skirts.
 The hemlines should be no higher than mid-thigh (pockets should not hang below the bottoms of shorts).